Acceptable Software Formats

-Photoshop CS2 or earlier (flattened, or in layers with all type rasterized or fonts included)*
+Photoshop CS5 or earlier (flattened, or in layers with all type rasterized or fonts included)*

-Illustrator CS2 or earlier (flattened, or in layers with all type outlined or fonts included)*
+Illustrator CS5 or earlier (flattened, or in layers with all type outlined or fonts included)*

 Microsoft Word or Publisher files are not accepted!
 However, we can build your ad in-house using your Word or Publisher document as a guide.
+Please provide a PDF for reference.
 Production charges will apply.

 *Rasterizing and outlining type ensures that we will not have any font substitution problems, however, it renders the type un-editable (in the event you request a change at the last minute).
 Keeping your Photoshop/TIFF files in layers enables us to quality-check each element of your ad individually, resulting in higher quality reproduction.

 A Note Regarding Resolution

 The professional quality of the images in your ad are a reflection of the quality you strive for in your business.

 In order to assure the highest quality results for your ad images, all images must be adjusted to a minimum of 150 pixels/inch at the size it will appear in your ad (300 pixels/inch is optimal).
 Please note that printing an image requires a much higher image resolution than viewing it on a computer screen.
 If you are unsure of the quality of your image, try printing it at home on in your office on a standard ink jet or laser printer.
 Does it look pixelated (soft, crunchy or distorted)?
 If so, the only way we will be able to use your image in your ad without it appearing pixelated is if the width and height are reduced, therefore increasing the resolution.
 If you do not have a printer, we will be happy to inspect the image resolution for you (all ad images will be inspected for resolution quality at the time of submission).